 Sorbitol powder, food grade used as a food additive is permitted under Food Safety and Standards (Food Products Standards and Food Additives) Regulations, 2011.

-Chemical names and formula - The recognized chemical names are d-sorbitol, d-glucitol, d-sorbite, d-sorbol and hexane-1,2,3,4,5,6-hexol.
+Chemical names and formula

+The recognized chemical names are d-sorbitol, d-glucitol, d-sorbite, d-sorbol and hexane-1,2,3,4,5,6-hexol.
 Empirical formula is C6H14O6.
 Its molecular weight is 182.17.

-Structural Formula –
+Structural formula

 This standard was first published in 1968.
-In formulation of the standard, considerable amount of assistance was derived from Food chemical codex (FCC) issued by the National Academy of Sciences, National Research Council, Washington.
+In formulation of the standard, considerable amount of assistance was derived from food chemical codex (FCC) issued by the National Academy of Sciences, National Research Council, Washington.

 It was first revised in 1996 to upgrade the standard by reducing the moisture content and specifying the limit of nickel and to replace the requirements of non-reducing sugar by total sugar.